F0Rextasy/All-Airdrop-Bots-Telegram-Python/README.md

-# All-Airdrop-Bots
+# All Airdrop Bots Telegram Python

-All Airdrop Bots
+README.md file is inside all Bot folders.
+Please follow the Guide!!